BuhaAutilla/customer-segmentation-analysis/README.md

-# Customer Segmentation & Spending Behavior Analysis
+# Customer Segmentation and Spending Behavior Analysis

 ![Python](https://img.shields.io/badge/Python-3.10-blue)
 ![ML](https://img.shields.io/badge/MachineLearning-ScikitLearn-orange)

 Data analysis project exploring customer demographics and spending patterns to identify meaningful customer segments and key drivers of purchasing behavior.

-This project demonstrates a complete **data analyst workflow**, including data cleaning, exploratory data analysis (EDA), statistical exploration, clustering, and business insight generation.
+The project demonstrates a complete **data analyst workflow**, including data cleaning, exploratory data analysis (EDA), statistical exploration, clustering, and business insight generation.

+## Executive Summary

+- Identified distinct customer segments based on income and spending behavior.
+- Found clear differences in customer value, engagement potential, and targeting strategy across segments.
+- Used clustering as an analytical tool to support customer understanding, not as an end in itself.
+- Translated segment profiles into practical business actions such as loyalty, retention, and targeted promotion strategies.

 ---

-# Business Question
+## Business Question

-Which types of customers generate the highest spending and how can they be segmented to support targeted marketing strategies?
+Which customer groups show the strongest spending potential, how do they differ in terms of income and behavior, and how can these segments support more targeted business and marketing decisions?

 Key objectives: